HOME - GALLERIA SILECCHIA

 1989 MFA, Rochester Institute of Technology, Rochester, New York, USA

-1989 Creative Glass Center of America, Fellow Artist, Wheaton Village, New Jersey, USA
+1989 Creative Glass Center of America, Fellow Artist, Wheaton Village, NJ, USA

 1988 Penland School, Assistant, Penland, North Carolina, USA